Photo by Brittany Lesavoy Smith

 the studio

-christina ely milliman, founder, educator and ceramicist
+christina ely milliman, founder, educator, and ceramicist

 brian milliman, studio manager

-Without Brian there would be no studio!
+Without Brian, there would be no studio!
 Building and creating the studio space several years ago and improving it consistently has helped the studio grow by leaps and bounds.
-Brian keeps the studio running efficiently and smoothly, solves every problem with all those things we take for granted (like lights, heat, air conditioning), maintains the kiln and wheels, builds custom furniture and problem solves improvements at every turn.
-Whenever there is an operational and structural studio challenge, everyone turns to Brian for his kind, patient and selfless help.
+Brian keeps the studio running efficiently and smoothly, solves every problem with all those things we take for granted (like lights, heat, air conditioning), maintains the kiln and wheels, builds custom furniture, and problem-solves improvements at every turn.
+Whenever there is an operational and structural studio challenge, everyone turns to Brian for his kind, patient, and selfless help.

 deb rankins, studio assistant